butterfly-bush

 In places where it freezes it will go dormant during the winter months.
 Trim it during the winter season just shear off about 3-4 inches around the Butterfly Bush during winter months and they will sprout out in early spring.

 They also attract “butterflies” thus its name!
 Wow, beautiful blooms with colorful butterflies swirling around during the summer and fall months.
 You’ll love them.
+Here is a list of Plants that attract butterflies.

-There are over 140 species of butterfly bushes to choose from the Royal red to the Sky Blue Variety.
+There are over 140 species of butterfly bushes to choose from the Royal Red to the Sky Blue Variety.
 They are easy to grow and can tolerate the southwestern heat.

 Where to Plant It?